-The option of having a joint account, while retaining your independent accounts for personal spending, is another strategy.
+The option of having a shared bank account, while retaining your independent accounts for personal spending, is another strategy.

 You may want to merge everything into one account and manage your money together in one spot.
 Choosing to merge your accounts reduces how many accounts you have which can cut account-keeping fees.

 A joint bank account can streamline your household running costs by allowing you to have one area into which you can both put an agreed amount.
 This account is then used to pay bills and cover household expenditure which could include buying the groceries.